 The settings on this screen determine if (and how) projects are automatically saved.
 If you are using MPC hardware as a controller, you can also define files to load automatically.

-Auto Load File: Use this field to select a project (.xpj) or program (.xpm) to load automatically anytime you open the MPC software.
-(For MPC X, MPC Live, MPC Live II, MPC One, and MPC Key 61, this option is available only when using your MPC hardware in Controller Mode.)
+Auto Load File: Use this field to select a project (.xpj) or program (.xpm) to load automatically anytime you open the MPC software or your standalone MPC hardware.